MadsHaerup/flaiir/README.md

   - Shown inline under the highlighted comment/code.
 - Explain code.
 - Refactor code.
-- Auto detecting your current file extension (.js, .ts, .py etc..) to deliver the code in the right format.
+- Auto detecting your current file extension (.js, .ts, .py etc..) to deliver the code in the correct format.
-- Quickly fix spelling mistakes in comments, markdown and text files.
+- Quickly fix spelling mistakes in comments, Markdown and text files.

 ---